Convergence to the planar interface for a nonlocal free-boundary evolution: Introduction

 \begin{remark} The De-Giorgi type inequality from \cite{HS22} suggests replacing~\eqref{eq:Edot} by $-\ddt\E\geq \frac 12 D$, in which case our results carry through unchanged. \end{remark}

+The Mullins-Sekerka evolution is the gradient flow of the excess surface energy $\E$ with respect to the $\Hd^{-1}$ metric, where the configuration space is given by characteristic functions.
+We will regularly make use of the energy dissipation from Hypothesis \textbf{(H)} in the form

 We obtain optimal algebraic-in-time decay rates for the energy gap within the $L^1$ setting, i.e., for initially finite $L^1$ distance to a half-space, $\V_0<\infty$.
 The $L^1$ norm is naturally related to the fact that the dynamics is mass conserving, i.e., the value $\int_{\R^{d+1}}\chi \bdx$ is a conserved quantity of the evolution.
 (Note however that the $L^1$ norm $\V$ \emph{is not typically preserved}; an elementary example is the shrinking of two initially circular islands symmetrically located on either side of a flat interface.)
-Our most interesting result is for $d=2$, where we show that even for initial data that do not have graph structure or even connected phases, the evolution \emph{enters the graph setting} within finite time, after which it remains trapped close to the linear evolution.
+Our most interesting result is for $d=2$, where we show that for rough initial data, the evolution \emph{enters the graph setting} within finite time, after which it remains trapped close to the linear evolution.

 Our main result for $d=2$ (ambient space dimension three) is: